janizton001/NuggetsOfTemasek/README.md

 # Nuggets of NUS Project READMe
+Done by Jonathan Tan and Marcus Kok for Orbital 2022
 ## Project Scope

-A Food delivery app for NUS students.
+Welcome to Nuggest of NUS, a Food delivery app for NUS students.

 We hope to make the process of getting delivered food cheap and accessible to all NUS residents given their busy schedules while also providing opportunities to NUS students to make some extra allowance by delivering food for their peers.
 As such, NUS students can choose to use the app to order food or to help takeaway food for other students.